Building brand authority for SEO – a framework

 • Mentions in LLMs

 Google’s big brand bias has been suspected and then half-confirmed for a while.
-Google’s Quality Rater Guidelines place a great emphasis on E-E-A-T – a concept which decodes brand signals.
+Google’s Quality Rater Guidelines place a great amount of emphasis on E-E-A-T, a concept which decodes brand signals.

 To put it bluntly: the more a brand pops up on your feed, the more you begin to trust it, largely unconsciously.
 By surfacing already well-known brands more, Google and other search engines widen the gap between smaller and bigger brands.